relogu/Federated-Learning-Project/flower_make_moons_test/README.md

-                        number of total clients in the FL setting --server SERVER       server address to point --rounds ROUNDS       number of local epochs to perform at each federated epoch --noise NOISE         noise to put in the train dataset --is_rotated IS_ROTATED
+                        number of total clients in the FL setting --server SERVER       server address to point --rounds ROUNDS       number of local epochs to perform at each federated epoch --seed SEED           set the seed for the random generator of the whole dataset --noise NOISE         noise to put in the train dataset --is_rotated IS_ROTATED
                         set true for producing a rotated dataset